simul/simul.github.io/unity/index.md

 4. Click 'show sequencer'.
 5. A new window will appear.
 You will see 2 fields at the top of this window where you can enter your username and licence key.

 If the username and licence key are valid, trueSKY will be active on in Unity.
-If you are unable to validate a valid licence key, try clearnig the field before trying again.
+If you are unable to validate a valid licence key, try clearing the field before trying again.

 Transparencies